gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 #### Goals

-Your provider should have a vulnerability management process in place toidentify,triageandmitigate vulnerabilitiesin all components of the service that they are responsible for.
+Your provider should have a vulnerability management process in place to identify , triage and mitigate vulnerabilities in all components of the service that they are responsible for.

-Note:For more information about how to assess and prioritise vulnerabilities, please refer to the NCSC’sVulnerability Management guidance.
+Note: For more information about how to assess and prioritise vulnerabilities, please refer to the NCSC’s Vulnerability Management guidance .

 ###### You should be confident that: